Estalara

 Key Takeaways

-- Live tours rate **87%** more trustworthy than edited videos
+• Buyers tend to find live tours more trustworthy than edited videos